TimObermann/AArch64_macos_CSPRNG/README.md

 # AArch64_macos_CSPRNG
 An Arc4Random based prng written entirely in ARM64 on MacOS.
-After you can run the precompiled version from the bin directory with the command<br>
+After cloning the project, you can run the precompiled version from the bin directory with the command<br>
 `./random (number_of_bytes)`